drrckchng/odin-landing-page/README.md

-# odin-landing-page
+# Landing Page

-Landing page project from The Odin Project curriculum
+This Landing Page project is part of The Odin Project "Foundations" curriculum.

+## Technologies

+* HTML
+* CSS
+    - Flexbox